linnarsson-lab/ROBOFISH/Instalation.md

 - Click Ok on all windows.
 - To test if it worked, open a new Windows Command Prompt and type `python`.
 You should now see the python interpreter.

+### Other imaging software
+The start of the imaging software is regulated through the `start_imaging_file.txt` in the `ROBOFISH\FISH_database` folder as explained above.
+To start the imaging, the Nikon software checks this file every ~2 minutes to see if the zero has been changed to a 1 or 2.
+If it did, it will start the imaging of the respective flow cell.
+When the imaging is done the Nikon software resets the `start_imaging_file.txt` to zero, so that the ROBOFISH software knows that it can continue with the next fluidic round.
+If you use different microscope software you shoud make functions that mimic this behaviour and it should work.

+To link the info files to specific image file you can use the `rename_info_file.py` program.
+The info files will be generated with a name starting with `TEMPORARY` the `rename_info_file.py` program changes the temporary part to `CountXXXXX` where XXXXX will be a number for the labeling cycle.
+Have your program call the `rename_info_file.py` program with the cycle number and the imaging output folder as inputs.